A December Visit to Anchorage, Alaska

 Look east to the Chugach Mountains, and you’ll see the huge star on the mountain.
 The lights are set on the side of Mount Gordon Lyon in a tradition dating back to the 1950s.

 There’s another big holiday display in Anchorage.
 Rather than a snow-topped mountain, this one is buried in an avalanche of icing.
 A whole gingerbread village rises in the lobby of the Hotel Captain Cook.
 The tradition began with Pastry Chef Joe Hickel, who spent countless hours each year building.
-After Hickel retired in 2024, the tradition continued, with UAA culinary students taking on the sweet task.
+Even though Hickel retired in 2024, the tradition continued, and UAA culinary students take on the sweet task each year.

 Holiday Events in Anchorage